vinishgeorge/weaviate-ui/README.md

 ## Usage V4

 See `compose.yml` and adjust environment variables to your need.
-By default it will look for a locally hosted weaviate on the default 8080 port (without auth credentials).
+By default it will look for a locally hosted weaviate on the default 8080 port.
+Set `WEAVIATE_AUTH_CREDENTIALS` if authentication is required.

 ```bash
 $ docker-compose up